 The stocks included in the Underlying Index will consist of China A-Shares.
 China A-Shares are Chinese renminbi ("RMB")-denominated equity securities ("A-Shares") issued by companies incorporated in mainland China.
 Direct investments in A-Shares are currently possible only through the trading and clearing facilities of a participating exchange located outside of mainland China ("Stock Connect Programs") or Renminbi Qualified Foreign Institutional Investor ("RQFII") or Qualified Foreign Institutional Investor ("QFII") license.
 Bosera Asset Management (International) Co., Ltd. ("Bosera"), the Fund's sub-adviser, has received a license as a RQFII from the China Securities Regulatory Commission ("CSRC") and has received an A-Shares quota by China's State Administration of Foreign Exchange ("SAFE") for use by the investment products it manages, including the Fund.
-Bosera, on behalf of the investment products it manages, may invest in A-Shares and other permitted China securities up to the relevant A-Shares quota (s).
-In addition, the Fund may invest in A-Shares through the Stock Connect Programs and, in the future, Bosera may also obtain a license on behalf of the Fund as a QFII, another program under Chinese law that would allow the Fund to invest in A-Shares.
+Bosera, on behalf of the investment products it manages, may invest in A-Shares through the Stock Connect Programs and, in the future, Bosera may also obtain a license on behalf of the Fund as a QFII, another program under Chinese law that would allow the Fund to invest in A-Shares.